Sefali12/Sefali12/README.md

 <div align="center">

- 🔭 I’m currently studying at my 2nd Year undergrad from Institute of Engineering and Management**
+ 🔭 I’m currently at my 2nd Year undergrad from Institute of Engineering and Management**

  🌱 I’m currently engaged in  **Java, C, DSA , WebDevelopment**